 By Dorothy Balaba, Country Representative, PSI Ethiopia; Yvonne Mugerwa, Project Director, PSI; Brett Keller, Sr. Research Advisor, PSI; Okello Daniel Ayen, Kampala Capital City Authority; Henry Kaula, Implementation Lead, PSI; Andrew Magunda, Executive Director, Careerpath International; Peter Waiswa, Makerere University, Kampala, Uganda; Sam Ononge, Makerere University, Kampala, Uganda; Erica Felker-Kantor, Sr. Research Advisor, PSI

-Women and Healthcare Providers Perspectives on Respectful Maternal and Newborn Care Services in Kampala Slums
+Women and Healthcare Providers Offer Their Perspectives on Respectful Maternal and Newborn Care Services in Kampala Slums

 28-year-old Sara* lives in the urban slums of Kampala.
 She has two children and is currently pregnant with her third.
 To earn a living, she does menial work for other families.
 Her husband is unemployed and spends his days looking for informal work.
 And yet, with a new baby on the way, Sara knows she needs the resources to safely bring her newborn into the world.